-The timing seems interesting given what has happened this week to publicly traded Forex and CFD broker Plus500 Ltd (LON:PLUS), but the London Evening Standard has reported that UK spreadbetting broker CMC Markets is making progress on its IPO planned for later this year.
+The timing seems interesting given what has happened this week to publicly traded CFD broker Plus500 Ltd (LON:PLUS), but the London Evening Standard has reported that UK spreadbetting broker CMC Markets is making progress on its IPO planned for later this year.

 According to Evening Standard city sources, CMC has indeed started to move things forward and is in discussions with investment banks over the long-awaited move, negotiating fees and planning strategy for the offering.

 Apparently CMC is likely to formally confirm the float plans as early as next week, when CMC is expected to report financial results for the financial year ended March 31.
 If the results are good, it certainly would be a good platform from which to launch an IPO.